Manage calls and plan your marketing

 0800 / 0808 numbers – calls to these numbers are free from landlines but there is a cost to the recipient.
 Calls from mobiles can be expensive and most mobile network operators will play a cost warning message to customers before they connect the call.

 0844 numbers – calls cost between 1-5p per minute depending on the number range and there is no cost to the recipient.
-These numbers can be used to generate revenue which can offset cost of network and cloud-based contact centre management operating costs.
+These numbers can be used to generate revenue which can offset cost of network and cloud-based contact center management operating costs.

 0871 numbers – calls cost between 6-10p per minute, depending on the number range and there is no cost to the recipient.
 As with 0844 numbers, 0871 numbers can be used to generate revenue.